 When we found out we were expecting, my husband and I decided that we were going to set aside some money to cover baby expenses.

-Why We Saved Up for the Baby
+Saving Up for Your Baby

 - Between diapers, baby gear, and unexpected baby expenses, we wanted some peace of mind knowing that we can cover these bills as they come.

 Though we expect some expenses to go decrease (less eating out for example), we want to play it safe and assume in our estimates that we’ll see an overall increase as we get adjusted to being parents.

-What expenses can you expect?
 Every family is different, but here are some estimates based on what we've had and what our friends have shared:

-The bill we received from the hospital and our OB/GYN office was $2,500.
+The combined total we received from the hospital and our OB/GYN office was around $2,500.

-Our insurance has a higher deductible than some people’s policies, so that's how it worked out.

-We were fortunate that my husband's job reimbursed our expenses and we were able to get a good discount by paying our medical bills promptly.
+Our insurance has a higher deductible, so that's how it worked out.
+However, my husband's job reimbursed our expenses and we were able to get a good discount by paying our medical bills promptly.
 That saved us significant money.

 Even if you get diapers as gifts (wonderful idea- put that on the top of your baby registry!), you'll still need quite a few.

 The Bump has these estimates when it comes to diapers:

 At about $.25 per diaper, that adds up over the year.
 Tack on two boxes of wipes per month ($3 each), and baby soap, lotion, powder, oil, and diaper rash ointment (about $14 month) and you have an additional $240 per year.

-With a diaper subscription, we're saving 30%.
+With a diaper subscription, we're saving 30%!
 For us, that means a box of 190+ diapers cost about $20 each month.

 You may also want to consider getting cloth diapers. while there is an upfront cost, you can save some significant money using them on your little one.

 You don't need a wipe warmer, but a Diaper Genie is a good ‘extra' item if you're finicky about diapers.

 Having a baby keeps you on your toes and you'll need to be as healthy as you can be.

-As for formula, Baby Center estimates that it will cost about $105 a month.
+As for the formula, Baby Center estimates that it will cost about $105 a month.
 Adding solid food for your baby later on will add just a bit more to your monthly grocery bill.

 Babies are wonderful people – it doesn't take much to keep them safe and happy.
 If you haven't received certain things from your registry, hold off on buying them until you need to.

 For example, some babies are fans of bouncers and others can't stand them.
 My daughter received a beautiful baby swing from a friend whose son didn't like it at all.
-It's like new and my daughter absolutely love it.
+It's like new and my daughter absolutely loves it.

-This varies greatly depending on your choice on type of childcare (stay at home parent, nanny, daycare, etc) and the area you live in.
+This varies greatly depending on your choice on the type of childcare (stay at home parent, nanny, daycare, etc) and the area you live in.